Shivangisharma4/RedrankAI/README.md

 ---

+A 2 minute walkthrough on what broke and how I fixed it - https://www.loom.com/share/eb06f34956d24edaa52675de52042342

 ## How It Works

 The flowchart below shows the full journey from when you type a job description to when you see the ranked list of candidates.